I am physically located in Brooklyn, New York, USA. I use he/him pronouns.

 Etsy Inc. (Brooklyn, New York)

-My largest infrastructure project was a rewrite of Etsy's email dispatch system, which is responsible for rendering and sending all mail outbound from Etsy.
+Earlier, I rebuilt Etsy's email dispatch system, which wass responsible for rendering and sending all mail outbound from Etsy.
 The rewrite increased send speed from under 100 emails per second to over 2000 emails per second.
 In its first year in production, the new system sent over three billion emails.
 I also developed a framework for building responsive emails, enabling engineers and designers throughout the company to make attractive, well-performing emails.

-As part of the Buyer Experience and Etsy.com teams, I've worked on several large, user-facing projects, including Etsy's homepage, product listing page, and sitewide navigation.
-These projects have increased sales and see tens of millions of hits per day.
-I've served not only as a key engineer, writing production code daily, but also as a technical leader, making technical decisions and directing the work of 1-3 other engineers.
+As part of the Buyer Experience and Etsy.com teams, I worked on several large, user-facing projects, including Etsy's homepage, product listing page, and sitewide navigation.
+These projects increased sales and see tens of millions of hits per day.

 June 2009 - October 2013